kakavi/metabase/docs/users-guide/02-database-basics.md

 | 11  | John  | 25  |
 | 12  | Jenny | 31  |

-If we wanted to analyze our hypothetical app's database with Metabase, we could ask a question, like:
+If we wanted to analyze our hypothetical app's database with Kenga Analytics, we could ask a question, like:

     What's the average age of all customers who made reservations in February of 2015?